First Contact Resolution - is it the right metric?

 So is FCR a good metric when thinking about AI?

-The bottom line is that adding an AI is almost certainly not going to improve your First Contact Resolution rate.
+The bottom line is that adding an AI is almost certainly not going to improve your First Contact Resolution rate in call centers.
 If you measure FCR only from when the customer speaks to a human agent, then adding AI agents will mean that many of the simpler queries are taken away from agents, meaning they have a higher complexity and therefore a higher likelihood of needing to be solved in two or more contacts.

-You could consider it a single contact, if and when a customer is handed over seamlessly from an AI agent to a human agent.
+You could consider it a single contact, if and when a customer is handed over seamlessly from an AI agent to a human agent, contributing to overall customer service success.
 In this case, your FCR is likely to remain flat.

-There are some ways AI can improve things, by making fewer mistakes, by being able to connect the dots between what customers are asking and what data you have, or by doing things agents cannot do.
+There are some ways AI can improve things, by making fewer mistakes, by being able to connect the dots between what customers are asking and what data you have, or by doing things agents cannot do, leading to more first call resolutions.

 One thing is certain though.
 Adding a sophisticated AI Concierge like DigitalGenius will have many other benefits: